azsk/AzTS-docs/01-Setup and getting started/PowerShellTips.md

 PS will cycle through all commands that have that prefix and let you stop at whichever you actually want to run.
 E.g., 'Get-AzSKSu' + TAB will start with 'Get-AzSKSubscriptionSecurityStatus' and then, on further TABs, give you other commands which have the same prefix.
 - After the name of the command, you can type just "-" (dash or minus) and TAB one or more times to cycle through the various parameters supported by the command.
-You can pause at the parameter you want to use and provides it's value then move on to the next parameter, etc. E.g., 'Get-AzSKSubscriptionSecurityStatus -'
+You can pause at the parameter you want to use and provides its value then move on to the next parameter, etc. E.g., 'Get-AzSKSubscriptionSecurityStatus -'
 (not the '-') followed by one or more TABs will give you the parameter choices for the Get-AzSKSubscriptionSecurityStatus command.
 This saves time and eliminates syntax errors from mis-typed parameter names.
-Usually, commands are designed so that 'auto complete'suggests the most often used (and mandatory) parameters first.
+Usually, commands are designed so that 'auto complete' suggests the most often used (and mandatory) parameters first.

 Additionally, using the auto-complete functionality helps you explore a command and discover its various parameters easily.